spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 The succession planning process might vary slightly for different areas of the business depending on size and structure, but at a high level the process should flow as follows:

-1. **Leaders go through the [Performance/Growth Assessment](/handbook/people-group/performance-assessments-and-succession-planning/#the-performancepotential-matrix) process for all of their direct reports.** Ideally, this process includes [calibration](/handbook/people-group/talent-assessment/#calibration-session-guidelines) to generate a level of initial familiarity amongst leadership peers with the talent in the organization.
+1. **Leaders go through the [Performance/Growth Potential Assessment](/handbook/people-group/performance-assessments-and-succession-planning/#the-performancepotential-matrix) process for all of their direct reports.** Ideally, this process includes [calibration](/handbook/people-group/talent-assessment/#calibration-session-guidelines) to generate a level of initial familiarity amongst leadership peers with the talent in the organization.
 2. **Leaders identify and document their respective successors** (and emergency coverage plans if the identified successor could not currently cover in an emergency situation) leveraging [this template](https://docs.google.com/presentation/d/1w-ODnm-S_sV7TAEDqfU6kUpZqr7-cDIFwAlPZI10HzU/edit#slide=id.p).
 3. **Succession plans are reviewed with peers** (I.E. all other executives, all other senior leaders in the function, etc.) and your [People Business Partner](/handbook/people-group/#people-business-partner-alignment-to-division), ideally during a synchronous session to facilitate discussion and questions.
 4. **Development plans are finalized** for successors and documented in the successor slide.